 Key Things You Need To Know:

 Molly bolts with a pointed tip are ideal for mounting items on walls.
 Molly bolts with a flat point perform nicely on plaster walls.
-Molly bolts are also available in sizes suitable with hollow doors.
+Molly bolts are also available in sizes suitable for hollow doors.
 Molly bolts of the largest size can support up to 50 pounds.
 Molly bolts, unlike toggle bolts, can be withdrawn from the wall and reused.
 They are notoriously difficult to remove.

 Rather than removing them, you can tap them into the wall with a screwdriver until they have been hidden beneath the surface.
 Then fill in the hole with spackle and paint.
 Toggle bolts are not reusable.
 The screw can get taken out of the wall.
 However, the toggle will fall out, and you will most likely lose it.